Bridget Jones: The Edge of Reason: Sequel

 In July 2009, the BBC reported that a third film was in the early stages of production.
 On 1 March 2011 it was reported that both Renée Zellweger and Colin Firth had shown interest in reprising their roles.
 An announcement was made on 11 August 2011 that a third film was greenlit by Universal Pictures, Miramax and Working Title.

 In April 2013, Colin Firth told the Chicago Sun-Times that:

 Unfortunately, it might be a bit of a long wait.
 I wouldn't say that it's completely dead in the water, but the way it's going, you might be seeing Bridget Jones's granddaughter's story being told by the time we get there.

 In an interview with Cosmopolitan UK in October 2014, Hugh Grant mentioned an existing script for a sequel, however also expressed his dislike for it and that he would not star in a third film.
 Filming officially began on 2 October 2015.
 The movie opened on 16 September 2016.

 Home media

-The film was released on DVD and VHS on 22 March 2005 by Universal Studios Home Entertainment with a variety of bonus features.
+Unlike its predecessor (Note: Which was released by Miramax Home Entertainment.), the film was released on DVD and VHS on 22 March 2005 by Universal Studios Home Entertainment with a variety of bonus features.